Delicious Brownies Thanks to Milky Way Candy Bars!

 🥄 Instructions

-Step 1: Preheat oven to 350°F (or according to your brownie mix instructions).
+Step 1.
+Preheat oven to 350°F (or follow temperature on your brownie mix).
 Grease an 8x8 or 9x9 baking dish.

-Step 6: Bake for 30–35 minutes (check early if using a glass dish).
+Step 6.
+Bake according to package directions (typically 30–35 minutes, but check early if using a glass dish).
 A toothpick should come out with fudgy crumbs—not wet batter.

-Step 7: Let cool before cutting into squares and have a cold glass of milk ready to go!
+Step 7.
+Let cool completely before cutting into squares.
+Serve with a cold glass of milk and enjoy the ooey-gooey middle!

 Previous